cherryff911/python-Day2/PITCHME.md

 ---

 #### Python Nested if statements
-We can have a if...elif...else statement inside another if...elif...else statement.
+We can have a <i>if...elif...else</i> statement inside another <i>if...elif...else</i> statement.
 This is called nesting in computer programming.

 Any number of these statements can be nested inside one another.
 Indentation is the only way to figure out the level of nesting.
 This can get confusing, so must be avoided if we can.